dgerabagi/aiascent-dev/flattened_repo.md

 *   **Virtuosity:** The state of mastery at the end of the V2V pathway.
 It is characterized by the ability to systematically and reliably architect complex systems in partnership with AI, leveraging a deep understanding of Context Engineering and structured workflows.
 *   **Virtuoso's Loop:** The codified, step-by-step expert workflow for AI-assisted development that is taught in the V2V Academy.
 It encompasses Curation, Parallel Prompting, Critical Analysis, Git-Integrated Validation, and Finalization.
 *   **Vision Document:** A high-level strategic document that defines the purpose, goals, and long-term direction of a project.
 It answers the "why" and serves as a north star for all development decisions.
+*   **Visual Studio Code (VS Code):** A free, popular, and powerful code editor developed by Microsoft.
+It serves as the primary development environment for the V2V Academy and is the platform for the DCE extension.
 *   **V2V (Vibecoding to Virtuosity):** The name of the pedagogical pathway and curriculum designed to guide learners from novice, intuitive AI interaction to expert-level mastery in human-AI collaboration.

+### **W**

+*   **Workspace:** In VS Code, the "workspace" refers to the collection of one or more folders that are opened in a VS Code window.
+For the V2V labs, your project folder (e.g., `portfolio-website`) is your workspace.
 </file_artifact>

 <file path="src/Artifacts/A56 - V2V Academy - Practical Exercises Plan.md">